Identifying the need

-When the group of community visionaries began working on the name, everyone agreed it needed to have the word “community” in it.
-This was our community’s response to a local community problem and it was the community who needed to be fully engaged to make it successful.
+The group of community visionaries agreed their new clinic's name had to emphasize the word “community.”
+This was the community’s response to a local problem, and it was the community who needed to be fully engaged to make it successful.
 Because it was a medical clinic, the group also wanted healthcare to be prominent in the name.

 They decided on “Community Health Care Clinic,” breaking up "healthcare" to make sure that "care" would be an equally important element.
 The name showed their passion and commitment to patients; "community” and “care” remain our primary focus to this day.

 The Community Health Care Clinic is the primary medical home for McLean County's low-income and uninsured residents.
 We provide over 1,100 of these patients annually with access to free primary health care, health education and wellness programs.
 Our onsite dispensary provides prescription medications to help patients manage a number of acute and chronic conditions, from diabetes to high blood pressure.
 Read more about our services.

 Many of our patients say they don't know where they'd go if they couldn't come to the Clinic for care.
 Regular visits at the Clinic help patients stay out of the emergency room, avoiding expensive hospital bills and saving the community hundreds of thousands of dollars annually in avoided health care costs.
 Read more about our community impact.